 The tool was developed by Datastream33 and it turns out to be the most effective way to root a Fire HD.
 First of all, we must note that Fire Toolbox is a Windows PC software.
 So, in order to jailbreak your Amazon Fire HD, you need to install this app on a Windows laptop or desktop first.
 The download and installation process is pretty simple:

-- Visit the Fire Toolbox website
+- Review the Fire Toolbox details

 - Download the latest version of the tool in either .exe or .zip format